UWM-COMPSCI790-F24/Assignment4-template/README.md

 Third party assets:

 ## Technique Selection (10 total points)
 As a group, you will need to select and implement a number of locomotion techniques.
 Specifically, you will design and implement a number of techniques equal to your group size (minimum 2).
 If you are working in a group of 3, you will select and implement 3 techniques.
-If you are working alone, you will select and implement 2 techniques. **You CANNOT implement basic grabbing or basic pointing**.
+If you are working alone, you will select and implement 2 techniques. **You CANNOT implement "standard" natural locomotion or "standard" continuous movement or "standard" teleportation.
+A list of possible techniques is provided below with examples how you can modify these techniques in a way that will be acceptable for this assignment**.

 In this section, you will justify your technique selections.